awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.StorageReliability.md

 **Tip**
  For earlier versions without the dynamic resizing feature, resetting the storage usage for a cluster involved doing a logical dump and restoring to a new cluster\.
 That operation can take a long time for a substantial volume of data\.
 If you encounter this situation, consider upgrading your cluster to a version that supports volume shrinking\.

- For pricing information about Aurora data storage, see [Amazon RDS for Aurora Pricing](https://aws.amazon.com/rds/aurora/pricing)\.

 For information about how to minimize storage charges by monitoring storage usage for your cluster, see [Storage scaling](Aurora.Managing.Performance.md#Aurora.Managing.Performance.StorageScaling)\.
-For pricing information about Aurora data storage, see [Amazon RDS for Aurora pricing](https://aws.amazon.com/rds/aurora/pricing)\.
+For information about Aurora backup storage billing, see [Understanding Amazon Aurora backup storage usage](aurora-storage-backup.md)\.
+For pricing information about Aurora data storage, see [Amazon Aurora pricing](https://aws.amazon.com/rds/aurora/pricing)\.

 ## Amazon Aurora reliability<a name="Aurora.Overview.Reliability"></a>